syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Filtering.md

 ![](SfDataGrid_images/Filtering_img1.png)

-Once you create a `SearchView` and a view model, you can perform filtering by setting `SfDataGrid.View.Filter` property.
-You have to call the `SfDataGrid.View.RefreshFilter()` method after you set the filtered records to the `SfDataGrid.View.Filter` property as like in below code example.
+Once you create the `SearchView` and a view model, you can perform filtering by setting the `SfDataGrid.View.Filter` property.
+You have to call the `SfDataGrid.View.RefreshFilter()` method after setting the filtered records to the `SfDataGrid.View.Filter` property as in the following code example.

 {% highlight c# %}
 // Code-Behind